danburzo/grunt-recipes/chapters/11 - Our big project.md

 {
-  title: "Our big project"
-}

-## Our Big Project &mdash; creating a static website plugin
+  title: "Our Big Project &mdash; creating a static website plugin" }

 Let's put everything we know together to create a static website generator that takes pages in markdown format and assembles them into a fully-functional blog.